cloki0610/CI-Portfolio-Project-4/README.md

  - Backend still have space to improve

 ## **Testing**
- - HTML Code all pass through the W3C HTML Validator
+ - HTML Code basically pass through the W3C HTML Validator, I try to validate html by url to validate my code and all template should be fine.
- - CSS Code all pass through the W3C CSS Validator
+ - CSS Code basically pass through the W3C CSS Validator.
- - Python Code all pass through PEP8 Validator
+ - Python Code basically pass through PEP8 Validator.
  - Lighthouse in Chrome Dev Tools have been used for test the performance of the website.
  ![light-house-result](readme-img/lighthouse-result.png)

 ### Issue found and solved
 <hr>